wieni/wmentity_overview/README.md

 [![License](https://poser.pugx.org/wieni/wmentity_overview/license)](https://packagist.org/packages/wieni/wmentity_overview)

 > Improved EntityListBuilders with support for paging, table sorting,
-> table dragging, filtering, database queries and more.
+> table dragging, filtering, bulk actions, database queries and more.

 ## Why?
 At Wieni, we're not a big fan of the